Ijaz-ul-Haq meets PTI leader Imran Khan - ExBulletin

 Ijaz-ul-Haq meets PTI leader Imran Khan

-LAHORE: Pakistan Muslim League (Zia) leader Ijaz-ul-Haq held a meeting with former Prime Minister and leader of Pakistan Tehreek-e-Insaf (PTI) Imran Khan, FYR reported on Saturday News.
+Pakistan Muslim League (Zia) leader Ijaz-ul-Haq met with former Prime Minister and leader of Pakistan’s Tehreek-e-Insaf (PTI) Imran Khan.

 Ijaz-ul-Haq, while speaking to reporters after meeting Imran Khan in Lahore, said getting rid of the incumbent government was inevitable.
 He said the PTI leader was worried about the deteriorating economic situation in the country.